-Ideally, your dog will remain sitting until you release him (some trainers use the word "okay" as a release cue).
-With practice, you can get your dog to perfect his sit.
+Ideally, your dog will remain sitting until you release it (some trainers use the word "okay" as a release cue).
+With practice, you can get your dog to perfect its sit.
 It's actually quite easy to teach.

 What You Need: A big handful of your dog’s favorite treats

 Time Required: Time required: 5-10 minutes 2-3 times per day

 Plan to set aside 5-10 minutes a few times a week to work on training sit.
 Before you begin, make sure you have delicious training treats to offer your dog.
 These treats should be soft, small, and highly appealing to your dog.
 If you use clicker training with your dog, be sure to have your clicker in hand.